nmahendrann/cse15l-lab-reports/lab5.md

 * This was my favorite lab as it was fun to see everyone come up with new techniques to do a set of tasks
 * I used some shortcuts like the SSH keys and ctrl r to avoid copy pasting and save some time, bringing my pr to 1 minute 30.
-* The most time consuming activity was editing the file in nano, which another group was able to cut down through some command
+* The most time consuming activity was editing the file in nano, which another group was able to cut down through a command
 ![Image](unnamed15.png)
 * However faster than all these methods would be creating a bashscript to instantly do all these tasks.